Alphacharge/miniRT/README.md

 Additional you can declare a * *Resolution* * in the Scenefile.

-This Raytracer is multithreaded, handles hard shadows as soft shadows [shadows](https://www.peachpit.com/articles/article.aspx?p=486505&seqNum=6) also.
+This Raytracer is multithreaded, handles hard shadows as soft [shadows](https://www.peachpit.com/articles/article.aspx?p=486505&seqNum=6) also.

 You can declare all Objects multiple times, expect Resolution.
 ## Using